mackhendricks/consul-servicemesh-basic/README.md

-# Consul Servicemesh Basic Example
+# Consul Service Mesh Basic Example

 Allows you to spin up a HashiCorp Service Mesh on Kubernetes with Visualization using Grafana within 5 minutes

 ## Install

-1. Ensure that you have kubectl installed on your machine and configured to point to a Kubernetes cluster that you want to use
+1. Ensure that you have kubectl and helm 3 installed on your machine and it's configured to point to a Kubernetes cluster that you want to use

 2. Execute the following: